alekdavis/ConfigFile/README.md

 A config file must be in the JSON or INI format.

 ##### JSON config file
-A JSON config file must comply with the  [JSON](https://www.json.org/) specifications and must be in the following format:
+A JSON config file must comply with the  [JSON](https://www.json.org/) specifications and must be in the format similar to this:

 ```JavaScript
 {